-There are two books for the course.
-The first is a useful, short paperback by Edwards on multivariate methods, unfortunately no longer in print, that his estate has given me permission to provide for you at no cost.
+There is one book for the course.
+It is a useful, short paperback by Edwards on multivariate methods, unfortunately no longer in print, that his estate has given me permission to provide for you at no cost.
 At times you will be asked to read certain pages and sections, but primarily it will be up to you to use the book as a supplement to lectures and the assigned readings for the course.
 These assigned readings provide the basic material for the semi-weekly "position papers" and discussions in the course.
-The second book is Steven Pinker's latest, entitled A sense of style-a book about good writing that is itself an exemplar of the Classic Style.
-Again, you are to read the book as a supplement to the lectures and advice on writing distributed throughout the course.